Find Schools

 • Cut prefabricated sections of framework, rails, and other components to specified dimensions.

-When polled, Elevator Installers and Repairers say the following skills are most frequently used in their jobs:
+These are the skills Elevator Installers and Repairers say are the most useful in their careers:

 Repairing: Repairing machines or systems using the needed tools.